frootbirb/districter_iterative/README.md

 # districter_iterative

-Open and run the folder as a VSCode project, and you can run the notebook file to get visuals.
+Open and run the folder as a VSCode project or Jupyter Lab, and you can run the notebook file to get visuals.
-I can't verify if it works on Jupyter Notebook standalone, since I don't have that environment set up